lambdaclass/concrete/ROADMAP.md

     tag/payload placement, pass-by-pointer decisions, and canonical builtin aggregates.
 LLVM and QBE render those facts independently.
 No emitter may recompute layout from syntax or host assumptions.
+    Sequencing dependency: perform this ownership split before the queued Layout panic-to-diagnostic conversion, then convert the panic paths in the target-neutral `LayoutFacts` owner and LLVM-specific renderer where they actually remain.
+Gate the split with byte-identical LLVM IR first so the hygiene slice does not move and rewrite the same functions twice.
 0e.
 Extract a versioned `RuntimeABI`/`BuiltinCodegenManifest` from
     `EmitSSA.lean`: symbol names, signatures, ownership/capability class,
     failure/trap behavior, required helper, and backend support status.
 Keep